What Are Active Ingredients?

 3. Collagen for youthful skin

-This's how the collagen serum comes in handy because of this collagen replacement designed to stimulate the production of this structural protein and replace your damaged Collagen by erasing and preventing wrinkles and age spots from developing.
+This's how the collagen serum comes in handy because this collagen replacement is designed to stimulate the production of this structural protein and replace your damaged Collagen by erasing and preventing wrinkles and age spots from developing.

 4. Peptides to help boost Collagen for skin

 Peptides are a linkage of amino acids that are units of proteins molecules and proteins, which are the building block of our skin.
-The framework of every single tissue in our bodies determined by the chains of amino acids and arrangements in different chain structures.
+The framework of every tissue in our bodies is determined by the chains of amino acids and arrangements in different chain structures.
 When peptide is a short chain of amino acids, they are small enough to penetrate the top layer of our skin and send signals to the body that it needs to produce more Collagen and let cells know how to improve their function.

 5. Retinol to fight the sign of aging, make skin smooth and firm.

 Retinol is a vitamin A derivative that has been praised as one of the most effective acne treatments, but most recently has become part of a daily skincare routine.
 Retinol's benefits include promoting skin renewal, removing the brown spot, improving skin texture, and reducing the visible signs of aging due to sun exposure, fine line, and wrinkle.
 This powerful antioxidant fights free radicals, one of our skin's biggest Enemies.

 To simplify, Under Vitamin A derivatives contain a group of families.
 One of them is a retinoid family and family members, including Retinoic Acid (Retin-A, Different, Renova), Retinol, and so forth.
 They all share the same last name, Retinoid.
 You can obtain Retinol without a prescription with numerous studies and has evidence-backed topical medication for diminishing fine lines and visible signs of aging due to sun exposure.
 Another strong medicine for the Retinoid family that you can get over the counter is Differin medication specially formulated to treat acne.